wyy-csu/INR-MT/README.md

 - Adam optimizer with initial learning rate `1e-3`
 - early stopping based on loss behavior

-These settings can be changed near the beginning of each main script.
+These settings can be changed based on the inversion tasks.

 ## Output Files